 Now we’ve learned more about the camellia flower, we can finally ask the question – what does the it symbolize?
 Let’s take a closer look at the symbolism of this flower below.

-It is often laid on the graves of deceased family members to commemorate their lives and pay their respects.
+• Death: In Japan, white camellia flowers are associated with funerals and death, and they are often laid on the graves of deceased family members as a way to commemorate their lives and pay respects.

-The camellia is also a symbol of happiness, especially in Korea.
-Since 1200 BC, the camellia has featured in Korean weddings due to its associations with longevity, faithfulness, and happiness.
+• Happiness: Camellias are a symbol of happiness, particularly in Korea.
+They have been part of Korean weddings since 1200 BC due to their associations with longevity, faithfulness, and happiness.

-There are few flowers as perfectly symmetrical as the camellia.
-It’s also associated with excellence and perfection.
-It can be given as a gift to celebrate success in a career or personal life.
+• Perfection: Camellia flowers are known for their near-perfect symmetry, and they symbolize excellence and perfection.
+They can be given as gifts to celebrate success in a career or personal life.

 Camellia Flower Color Meanings